FidelusAleksander/ghcertified/content/questions/actions/question-020.md

 ---
-question: "Which event allows You to manually trigger a workflow from the GitHub UI?"
+question: "Which event allows you to manually trigger a workflow from the GitHub UI?"
 archetype: "questions"
 title: "Question 020"
 draft: false